Prof. Dr. Andreas Beyer

 Website: CellNet Group

-1. Research Background:
+1. Research background:

 Our group adopts a network perspective by studying relationships between proteins and other biomolecules (e.g. DNA, RNA) in silico to reveal the regulatory context of relevant genes.
+Further, we are investigating how the production of RNA and proteins itself changes with age.
 During the past years we contributed new computational methods for large-scale data integration, network biology, and statistical genetics.
 This work is facilitated by a tight network of experimental collaborators, together with whom we develop experiments that support our computational analysis.

-2. Research questions addresses by the group:
+2. Research questions addressed by the group:

 Further, we are investigating the loss of cellular fidelity with ageing.
 We have observed that biosynthetic processes get noisier with age.
 In particular, we could show that the elongation speed of RNA polymerase II (Pol-II) increases with age, which has detrimental consequences for RNA quality.
-We want to understand the causes and effects of these changes and their relevance for age-associated diseases.
+We want to understand the causes and consequences of these changes and their relevance for age-associated diseases.

 3. Possible projects:

-4. Applied Methods and model organisms:
+4. Applied methods and model organisms:

 Most important computational methods include:

-- high-throughput data analysis (RNA-seq, ChIP-seq, proteomics, ...)
+• high-throughput data analysis (single-cell and bulk RNA-seq, ChIP-seq, proteomics, ...)

-- statistical modelling (linear multi-dimensional regression, regularized regression)
+• statistical modelling (linear multi-dimensional regression, regularized regression)

-- machine learning (e.g. Random Forest, Gradient Boosting)
+• machine learning (e.g. Random Forest, Gradient Boosting)

-- network biology methods (network propagation, network distance measures, information flow on networks)
+• network biology methods (network propagation, network distance measures, information flow on networks)

 5. Desirable skills and qualifications: